When the Ghost Hunters TV series first launched, do you remember it as Ghost Hunters or as TAPS?

 After that, I watched TAPS for the first two or three seasons, and I can remember when the show started being called Ghost Hunters in our Texas TV listings.
 I thought the name Ghost Hunters would attract more viewers.

 I didn’t think about it again, until I mentioned the name change to Jason Hawes (one of the show’s stars).
 His reply was almost harsh.
 He said the show had never been called TAPS.
-His research team was called “TAPS” (The Atlantic Paranormal Society), but he never allowed Pilgrim (the show’s production company) to call the show TAPS.
+His research team is called “TAPS” (The Atlantic Paranormal Society), but he never allowed Pilgrim (the show’s production company) to call the show TAPS.

-(Pilgrim is the owner of the trademark to the TV show name, Ghost Hunters, and that was an issue for some time.
+(Pilgrim are the owners of the trademark to the TV show name, Ghost Hunters, and that was an issue for some time.
 The expression “ghost hunters” goes back to the 19th century or earlier, but at least one Pilgrim staff member seemed to think their trademark rights included all use of that phrase.
 Since then — and for many years now — Pilgrim haven’t tried to assert ownership of every use of the phrase, only when it’s used to reference the TV show they own.)

 Jason was very clear about the name of the show, and it wasn’t the kind of thing I’d argue with Jason about.
 When he’s that sure about something, he’s almost always right.